sanvviratthore/translator.github.io/README.md

 # Translator App

-The Translator App is a mobile application designed to translate text between multiple languages.
+The Translator App is a mobile application designed to translate text between three languages.
 Developed using Flutter, this app offers a seamless, easy-to-use interface that allows users to translate text instantly.
 Whether you're traveling abroad, learning a new language, or communicating with someone who speaks a different language, the Translator App makes language barriers disappear.

 ## Use Cases
-- **Travelers**: Quickly translate text or phrases while traveling to foreign countries.
 - **Students**: Aid in learning new languages or understanding foreign text.
 - **Professionals**: Translate documents, emails, or messages for work purposes.
 - **General Users**: Translate text in everyday situations for easier communication.

 ## Primary Features
-1. **Multi-Language Support**: Translate text between a wide range of languages.
+1. **Multi-Language Support**: Translate text between three languages that are Japanese, English, and Hindi.
 2. **Real-Time Translation**: Get translations instantly, without waiting.
 3. **User-Friendly Interface**: Intuitive design with easy input and output fields.
 4. **Cross-Platform**: Compatible with both Android and iOS devices, as well as a web version.